What’s on the menu? 5 fresh lure ideas

 6. /

 7. What’s on the menu?
-5 lures that aren’t peanut butter
+5 fresh lure ideas

 Is peanut butter not attracting predators like it used to?
-Let’s shake things up with five lures that’ll make your trap the hottest dining spot for rats, stoats or possums.
+Let’s shake things up with five lures that’ll make your trap the hottest dining spot for introduced predators.

-So, what’s the best lure to attract these introduced predators to your trap?
-Unfortunately, there is no ‘perfect lure’.
-It all depends on factors like time of year, weather, and food availability.
-Here are our five enticing lures for you to try when peanut butter just isn’t cutting it:
+So, what’s the best lure to attract introduced predators to your trap?
+Unfortunately, there is no “perfect lure”.
+It all depends on factors such as the time of year, weather, and food availability.
+So it’s important to keep mixing things up and experimenting.
+Here are five enticing lures for you to try when peanut butter just isn’t cutting it.

 1. Mayonnaise

-Egg-based mayonnaise attracts possums, rats and stoats, and feral cats too.
+Egg-based mayonnaise attracts possums, rats, and stoats, as well as feral cats, because it’s fatty and protein-rich.

-User Willowflat_warrior from a trap.nz forum shares their tip for extending your mayo milage:
+User Willowflat_warrior from a trap.nz forum shares their tip for extending your mayo mileage:

 2. Raw mutton fat or beef fat

-Raw mutton fat is a great lure for traps.
+Raw mutton fat is a great lure for attracting stoats, ferrets and rats.
 Mutton fat can be hard to find (asking your local butcher is your best bet), so raw beef fat is another option, but not pork fat.

 3. Packaged lures